the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 ### Why Containers?

 Even for moderately complex projects, the size of the software dependency stack can be huge.
 Take for example a simple pipeline to build a pdf report for an analysis scripted in R using Rmarkdown.
-To make this reproducible, not only the respective R packages need to be installed and the R version needs to be the same, but also the versions of pandoc and LaTeX need to be exaclty the same as during runtime.
+To make this reproducible, not only (i) the respective R packages need to be installed and (ii) the R version needs to be the same, but also (iii) the versions of pandoc and
+LaTeX need to be exaclty the same as during runtime.

-Instead of trying to resolve these dependencies via a package manager (e.g. conda) which also depends on all required software being available in a single package manager it might be easier to simply create a snapshot of the entire computing environment including all dependencies.
-These computing environments are then self-contained, hence 'containers'.
+Instead of trying to resolve these dependencies via a package manager (e.g. conda) which also depends on all required software being available in a single package manager, it might be easier to simply create a snapshot of the entire computing environment including all dependencies.
+These computing environments are then self-contained, hence the name 'containers'.

 ### What are containers?